 CARM is the debut self-titled album of multi-instrumentalist, producer, and arranger CJ Camerieri.
 Whether it’s playing the iconic piccolo trumpet solo on Paul Simon’s “The Boxer” anthemic horn parts on songs like The National’s “Fake Empire,” Sufjan Stevens’ “Chicago,” or Bon Iver’s For Emma, Forever Ago; performing with his contemporary classical ensemble yMusic; or recording lush beds of french horns for artists from John Legend to The Tallest Man on Earth, you have very likely heard Camerieri play.
 He is the musician that musicians want to play with, and that is further evidenced by the cast on his debut.

-The music of CARM features horns in roles typically reserved for drums, guitars, and voices, while also escaping the genre categorizations reserved for music featuring an instrumentalist as bandleader.
-It is not jazz or classical music, nor is it a soundtrack.
+The music of CARM features the trumpet and french horn in roles typically reserved for drums, guitars, and voices, while also seeking to escape the genre categorizations normally reserved for music featuring an instrumentalist as bandleader.
+It is not jazz or classical music, nor is it a soundtrack to a larger narrative.
 This is contemporary popular music that features a sound normally used as a background color and texture as the unabashed lead voice.

 The album begins with an orchestral brass choir of French horns, which quickly gives way to a piano sample of Francis and the Lights, as Stevens and Luppen combine voices over a lush bed of horns to sing "Song of Trouble."
 The album bookends with the same piano sample used as a springboard to a beautiful and iconic lyric by Vernon in the album closer "Land."